hphelion/documentation/commercial/GA1/commercial.install-GA-esx.md

 ## Review the ESX deployment architecture ## {#deploy-arch}

-***QUESTION: Is this simplified diagram OK?
-Accurate?
-Useful?
-I linked to the new, more detailed diagram in the prereqs.***

-The following diagram depicts a simplified deployment scenario.
+The following diagram depicts the required network topology for a KVM installation.

 <a href="javascript:window.open('/content/documentation/media/commercial_esx_network_architecture.png','_blank','toolbar=no,menubar=no,resizable=yes,scrollbars=yes')">HP Helion OpenStack architecture diagram for ESX (opens in a new window)</a>

-For a more detailed network diagram, see [HP Helion OpenStack&#174; Installation: Before you begin](/helion/openstack/ga/install/prereqs/#network_prepare).
+For detailed network requirements, see [HP Helion OpenStack&#174; Installation: Before you begin](/helion/openstack/ga/install/prereqs/#network_prepare).

-## Perform additional network requirements ## {#networkreq}

-***QUESTION: Is this information OK?
-Accurate?
-Useful?***

-These additional network components are required for an ESX installation:

-* VLAN trunking and native VLAN should be enabled on the private network.
-This is to cater to untagged PXE traffic with the tenant.<!--- Private network that caters to the PXE traffic needs to be a VLAN trunk line with a default VLAN (native) tag at the switch port side for all systems that are part of the environment.-->

-* VMware vCenter management must be a part of the private network (192.0.2.x)

 ## Download the installation packages {#getinstall}
 Before you begin, you must download the required HP Helion OpenStack installation packages: